 The tarnish is caused by oxidation which is actually a reaction to prevent further corrosion, this can be removed when cleaned with any high quality polish.
 Oxidation occurs when the item is regularly handled.
-All Man Gun Bear brass items are un-lacquered so here's a few simple tips on how to maintain them
+All Man Gun Bear brass items are un-lacquered, you can either watch our Metal Accessories Care video or follow the few simple tips below:

 - Buy the best metal polish available to you.
 We would recommend Brasso but any high quality polish will be suitable to achieve a rich patina on the brass.

 - Use an old, soft cotton T-shirt or similar to apply the polish and follow the directions on the bottle.

 - Buff dry with a clean cloth after application, again using an old soft cotton T-shirt as brass is soft and will scratch.

 - To remove candle wax or any other , soften accumulated wax with hot tap water, remove the wax with a soft sponge, cloth, or fingernail, and clean with warm soapy water.

 We would recommend carrying out this process 3-4 times per year.

 We do offer stainless steel and aluminium bronze as alternative materials which do not tarnish as readily, however brass is still an extremely popular choice despite the maintenance involved.
 Most people will agree it's a small inconvenience to pay for the pleasure of owning solid brass items.

 Wood is one of our favourite natural products to work with, walnut being a particular favourite in the Man Gun Bear range.
 As a natural product, wood can begin to look a little tired without the correct nourishment, so occasional product care is necessary.